-The fields around Ilminster in Somerset are famed for their fossils from the Upper Lias Beacon Limestone Formation (formerly, the so-called ‘Junction Bed’).
-In particular, ammonites are sought after and, after ploughing, can be found in some numbers at this location, on the surface of the fields.
+The fields around Ilminster in Somerset are famed for their Jurassic fossils from the Upper Lias Beacon Limestone Formation (formerly, the so-called ‘Junction Bed’).
+In particular, ammonites are both sought after and common.
+After ploughing, these can often be found in some numbers at this location, just lying on the surface of the fields.

 ♦ Location 1: The fields at Kingstone are opposite the church of St John & All Saints at Kingstone village.
 (The postcode is TA19 0NS)